AdorablyDiabolic/Artificial-Intelligence-with-Python/README.md

-# Harvard CS50's Introduction to Artificial Intelligence
+# Introduction to Artificial Intelligence with Python
 Artificial Intelligence with Python Project's and Notes